couchbaselabs/docs-ng/content/couchbase-manual-2.2/using-the-rest-api.markdown

 [Couchbase Server Manual, Initiating Node Failover](http://www.couchbase.com/docs/couchbase-manual-2.0/couchbase-admin-tasks-failover-manual.html).

-Using the REST-API endpoint `host:port/controller/failOver`, provide your administrative credentials and the parameter `optNode` which is an internal name for the node:
+Using the REST API endpoint `host:port/controller/failOver`, provide your administrative credentials and the parameter `optNode` which is an internal name for the node: